linux-surface/surface-aggregator-module/README.md

 On the default performance-mode it can happen that the dGPU (and possibly also CPU in models with a CPU fan) cannot reach it's full potential due to the fans not ramping up appropriately.
 Setting a higher performance-mode solves this problem.

-The easiest way to set the performance-mode is to use the [surface-control](https://github.com/qzed/linux-surface-control) command line utility by running
+The easiest way to set the performance-mode is to use the [surface-control][surface-control] command line utility by running
 ```
 surface performance set <mode>
 ```